LCSB-BioCore/COBREXA.jl/.github/CONTRIBUTING.md

 1. **Make a fork of the repository**, commit the modifications in a **separate branch** and push the branch to your fork.
 2. Make a pull request where you describe the motivation and expected outcome for the users.
 Specifically, consider any possible incompatibilities, and the necessity to increment the version number after your changes are applied.
+   Label your pull request with a [semantic emoji](https://gitmoji.dev/) to indicate what it addresses.
 3. After submitting the pull request, verify that all status checks (tests, documentation) are passing.
 Make sure any new contribution is properly documented and tested (you may want to check with coverage tools, using